iO-Academy/UE-APIs-and-ML/prep-course.md

 This should open the notebook navigator in your browser window.

 You are now all set to begin this course.
+[Return to course curriculum](https://github.com/iO-Academy/UE-APIs-and-ML/tree/main).